 Being a Scrum Master myself, I've tried to capture my role in a few sentences.
 It's part of the "about me" page on my personal website.
-According to the Scrum Guide, I also emphasize offering services to the Development Team, Product Owner and organization (from the perspective of the Scrum Team).
+According to the Scrum Guide, I also emphasize offering services to the Development Team, Product Owner, and organization (from the perspective of the Scrum Team).

 As a Scrum Master...

 My main focus is creating successful teams with strong skills in self-organization and cross-functionality and a drive for continuous improvement.
 I support Product Owners in visualising progress, creating a transparent Product Backlog and maximizing the value of the product.
 I help organisations in making Scrum successful by supporting management in changing processes, procedures, culture and behaviour.
-Due a strong focus on the principles of Agile and the values of Scrum, I try to ensure the spirit of Scrum is truly understood.
+Due to a strong focus on the principles of Agile and the values of Scrum, I try to ensure the spirit of Scrum is truly understood.

 Characteristics of a Great Scrum Master

 In the white paper 'Characteristics of a Great Scrum Team' I offer a detailed description of the characteristics and skills of a great Product Owner, Scrum Master, and Developer.
 Below I've shared some of the characteristics of a great Scrum Master.
 These aren't all tangible tasks but will give you an idea of what to expect from a Scrum Master.